 The Content Uniformity Trap: What Happens in the Hopper

-What this can lead to is a classic scenario:
+This leads to a classic scenario:

 - The batch is mixed to spec and appears homogeneous.